miguelsilva5989/fps-lang/README.md

 A `frames per second` meme programming language 🙃

-The concept of this language is to execute statements on a `per frame` level.
+The concept of this language is to execute statements on a `per frame` level

-This lexing/parsing concept is based on the book [Crafting Interpreters](https://craftinginterpreters.com/).
+This lexing/parsing concept is based on the book [Crafting Interpreters](https://craftinginterpreters.com/)

 The weird `FPS` part was just a silly idea I had when thinking about `frames per second` in video games 🙃